Profile

 Many international organizations and thousands of individuals asked for Trung’s release from prison from the very first day of his sentence until he was released earlier than expected, on April 12, 2014.

-He lives with his family in Ho Chi Minh city.
+He lived with his family in Ho Chi Minh city prior to fleeing Vietnam in late 2023.

 August 30, 2019: denied right to register tenants at his house